 While the exact dose needed may vary from patient to patient, many patients typically need about 20 to 30 units of Botox on each side of face.
 Unlike Botox for wrinkle reduction which usually kicks in within a week, it takes longer for the Botox, Dysport or Xeomin injection for jaw slimming to kick in (as long as 6-8 weeks).
 However, the treatment results will typically also last longer, up to 6-12 months.
 As discussed above, with the reduced size and tone of muscles and remodeling of the bones, the dose needed to achieve results in further treatment may be lower.

-Botox, Dysport and Xeomin are highly effective medications for reducing the width of jaw and slimming the lower face in patients with prominent or square jaw.
+Botox, Dysport, and Xeomin are highly effective medications for reducing the width of jaw and slimming the lower face in patients with a prominent or square jaw.
 This can help patients tremendously to achieve a more proportional, youthful and rounder face with a smooth and sharper jawline.
 It may also help the patients with chronic issues like teeth grinding to reduce the pressure and stress on their jaw and teeth.

 What about Calf Slimming and Reshaping?

 Some patients may not be happy with the look of their lower legs due to bulky calves and desire slimmer legs.
-Again, this can be in part due to bulkiness and hypertrophy of calf muscles, and this condition can be treated with injection of Botox, Dysport or Xeomin.
+Again, this can be in part due to bulkiness and hypertrophy of calf muscles, and this condition can be treated with an injection of Botox, Dysport, or Xeomin.
 As previously discussed, Botox and other similar medications can only affect the muscles, and they cannot help much with bulkiness due to excessive fat tissues or prominent bones.

 Your doctor will examine you and make recommendations on the best course of action.
 Typically, patients with less fat and larger muscles in the calf area are better candidates for calf slimming and reshaping using Botox, Dysport and Xeomin.
 Other issues such as asymmetrical calf muscles and O-shaped calves can also be corrected to some extent with Botox injections.